alf45tar/PedalinoMini/README.md

 - Resistors ladder calibrated is easy as pressing footswitches in sequence
 - RGB NeoPixel/WS2812B status leds
 - Responsive and mobile-first configuration web interface (<http://pedalino.local>)
+- Installing firmware and WiFi provisioning directly from your browser
 - Smart Config technology to help users connect to a Wi-Fi network through simple app on a smartphone.
 - OTA (Over the Air) firmware update or via HTTP (<http://pedalino.local/update>)